 Select Product Concepts

-As we have multiple numbers of concepts in hand, we need to identify which one is the most efficient product concept which will address most of the customer’s problems meets the customer needs.
-So basically we will eliminate the product concepts by analysing and stick to the most promising concepts.
+As we have multiple numbers of concepts in hand, we need to identify which one is the most efficient product concept which will address most of the customer’s problems meets the customer’s needs.
+So basically we will eliminate the product concepts by analyzing and sticking to the most promising concepts.

-We did mention that about the development iteration, this concept selections will be used to have many iterations during the selection process.
-The output of this stage is one or a multiple numbers of concepts will be selected to test.
+We did mention that about the development iteration, this concept selection will be used to have many iterations during the selection process.
+The output of this stage is one or multiple numbers of concepts that will be selected to test.

 Test Product Concepts

-We have to test the selected concepts before we proceed with the setting the final specifications for the product based on the selected product concept.
-This test is necessary to validate whether the product going to addressing the customer problems and the meeting the customer needs.
+We have to test the selected concepts before we proceed with setting the final specifications for the product based on the selected product concept.
+This test is necessary to validate whether the product going to address the customer’s problems and the meeting the customer’s needs.

 Also, we need to assess the market potential for the product, if the customer response is poor, most of the cases the project will be terminated, or the earlier activities such as the concept generation, the concept selection will be repeated to get the better response from the customer in this stage.